 International Summer School Schmalkalden (updated 18 April, 2017)

 Schmalkalden is a charming little town in former East Germany.
 Here you wull have a mini-sample of life on a German university campus.
 Make friends from all over the world.
 Complete 3 or 6 SEMO credits.
 Spend 4 days in Berlin - the most important city of the 20th Century.
 WWI.
-WWII and the fall of Hitler.
+WWII and the rise and fall of Hitler.
 The Berlin Wall.
 The collapse of Communism.
 See sites tied to all these events in Berlin!

 1. Program Information